 How much does the program cost?
 Are there scholarships available?

 Tuition for Philadelphia Girls Choir is $725 per semester.
-Because we seek girls with talent and potential talent, no matter their economic background, there are full and partial need-based scholarships available.
+Full and partial need-based scholarships are available.
+We seek girls with talent and potential, no matter their economic background.

 Are there performance and traveling opportunities?